mcbapo/mpsdyn/README.md

 Right now, the code runs, as it is provided, in a Linux cluster (Scientific Linux) and some Mac computers, but one may need to touch the Makefile.arch (in src/bin) for a particular architecture.

 Once this is done, in src/bin, one should copy the file Makefile.newuser to Makefile.user.[your_user_name] (in src/bin/  changing the last part of the name to your actual username).
-Then you can compile and run some tests (Please, start by compiling "make test1" and running "./test1" to test basic tensor functions.
+Then you can compile and run some tests (Please, start by compiling "`make test1`" and running "`./test1`" to test basic tensor functions.
 If it runs without failing, the tensor library, and interface to primme etc are working)

 The interesting programs are in src/programs/  and different subdirectories